Skip to Content

 Day 8 facilities

-Food and drink: There are several supermarkets, the Relish deli, a bakery and cafés in Wotton-under-Edge.
-You can take a short diversion off the trail into Hawkesbury Upton where there are two pubs – The Fox Inn and Beaufort Arms – and the Hawkesbury Stores village shop which sells bread, cakes and groceries.
-And the Dog Inn pub in Old Sodbury is just downhill from the church.
+Food and drink: There are Coop and Tesco supermarkets, Relish deli, a bakery and cafés in Wotton-under-Edge.
+You can take a short diversion off the trail into Hawkesbury Upton which has two pubs – The Fox Inn and Beaufort Arms – and the Hawkesbury Stores village shop selling bread, cakes and groceries.
+Then the Dog Inn pub in Old Sodbury is just downhill from the church.

-Toilets: There are public toilets in Wotton-under-Edge (GL12 7AA), but none along the route other than customer toilets in the pubs.
+Toilets: There are public toilets in Wotton-under-Edge (GL12 7AA) at the start, but none along the route other than customer toilets in the pubs.

 Day 9: Old Sodbury to Cold Ashton (9 miles/14.5km)